How to Fix AirPods Paired but won’t Connect

 Open Update & Security

-5. Then choose Additional Troubleshooters (in the right pane of the window) and expand Bluetooth.
+5. Select Additional Troubleshooters on the right side, and expand Bluetooth.

 Open Additional Troubleshooters